uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 The software will have to let HMRC know that the customer is ready to crystallise.
 You can do this by calling the Intent to crystallise API endpoint.
 This will start the crystallisation process in HMRC.
 It will trigger the business validation rules and generate a final liability calculation.

-The intent to crystallise response includes a Calculation ID similar to the trigger calculation endpoint.
+The intent to crystallise response includes a calculationId similar to the trigger calculation endpoint.
 Software will then have to retrieve the calculation using the ‘Retrieve a Tax Calculation’ endpoint to get the calculation output.

 This is the process that allows the customer to finalise their tax position for any one tax year, taking into account all sources of chargeable income and gains, whether business income or otherwise.
 In other words, this process will bring together all the data that a taxpayer needs to provide to HMRC to reach their final tax liability for a specific year.